Spring Garden Revival

 Understanding Thatch Buildup in Palatine’s Heavy Clay Soils

 Palatine’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
 Key indicators that dethatching is needed include:

 Palatine Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near Palatine’s wetlands, streams, and conservation areas requires careful coordination with the Environmental Commission or Sustainability Board.
-Work within 10-25 feet of wetland buffer zones or near forest preserve lands (such as those managed by the Cook County Forest Preserve District or DuPage County Forest Preserve District) may require permits and adherence to erosion control standards.
-Spring dethatching (April-May) overlaps with nesting bird season, so visual surveys for ground-nesting species are recommended, following Illinois Department of Natural Resources guidelines.
-Erosion control is especially critical on clay soils, which are highly prone to runoff when bare.
-For permit requirements and environmental compliance procedures, contact:
+Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
+Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
+During the spring dethatching window (April-May), residents and contractors must be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
+For permit requirements, environmental compliance procedures, and seasonal restrictions, contact:

 Palatine Boards and Commissions